infraguys/genesis_ci_tools/README.md

 ```

 Where `/var/lib/genesis/app.env` is default path.
+There are two supported formats for the env file: `env` and `json`, use option `--env-format` to set the format.

 In the `plain text` we need to specify at least two variables for path and content.